PART I. CJSO DINNER AND SPEAKERS’ SERIES 2020

 Uncle Tetsu Japanese Cheesecake (Uncle Tetsu’s Website)

 There are Uncle Tetsu shops in China, Southeast Asia, Australia, New Zealand, Hawaii and California.
-The company plans to open in Europe, South America, and South Asia, its website says.
+As well, the company may open shops in Europe, South America and South Asia.